 The type of adapter you need depends on the type of ports your devices have, we’ll run through the most common ones.
 To start, check your laptop and projector for ports, to see if any of them match.
 If they both have VGA or another port, then you can connect them with a simple cable.

 Note: most laptops have at least one HDMI port and one other port, such as VGA.
-However, if none of the ports match, then we need to look for adapters.
+However, if none of the ports matches, then we need to look for adapters.

 VGA to HDMI